-London – More than 400 global health experts, government policymakers and business officials packed the Queen Elizabeth II Conference Centre in a monumental show of international support for family planning, pledging $4.3 billion in new funds to meet the contraceptive needs of 120 million women worldwide.
+London, UK – More than 400 global health experts, government policymakers and business officials packed the Queen Elizabeth II Conference Centre in a monumental show of international support for family planning, pledging $4.3 billion in new funds to meet the contraceptive needs of 120 million women worldwide.

 Sponsored by the Government of the United Kingdom and the Bill & Melinda Gates Foundation, the London Summit on Family Planning opened with remarks from Melinda Gates, who spoke eloquently of the contraceptive needs of women she has met all over the world, and particularly the mothers of Korogocho, an urban slum in Nairobi that she visited with Jhpiego’s Jane Otai.